napalm-automation/napalm-automation.github.io/_profiles/mirceaulinic.md

 the things everyone hates.

-He has massively contributed to the growth of NAPALM and has integrated it in Salt, making vendor-agnostic event-driven network-automation and orchestration easier.
+He has massively contributed to the growth of NAPALM and has integrated it in Salt, making vendor-agnostic event-driven network automation and orchestration easier.
 Now, he's also a maintainer and hopes to help everyone as much as possible.